Skip to Main Content

 Citation: Citing Generative AI

-Before Using ChatGPT or other AI
+Before Using ChatGPT or Other Generative AI

 Not all professors allow generative AI like ChatGPT or Gemini to be used in their courses, and other professors allow it to be used in different ways.
 Always make sure to check with your professor to make sure you are permitted to use AI in your coursework first.